We use cookies to improve our service. Learn more.

 Historical Archive

-Sometimes your project can start small, but over time its data set may grow and approach the 25,000-row limit of regular data sources.
-If you’d like to preserve all your data without impacting your project’s ability to capture new data, you can move its older data to a Big Table.
-This can be done by exporting the data from your primary data source and importing it into a Big Table or by using actions to add rows to a Big Table and deleting them from the original table.
+Sometimes your app can start small, but over time its data set may grow and approach the 25,000-row limit of regular data sources.
+If you’d like to preserve all your data without impacting your app’s ability to capture new data, you can move its older data to a Big Table.

 Configure a Big Table as a Historical Archive

-If you expect a new project to capture millions of rows of data, you can start by simultaneously adding data to a regular data source and a Big Table.
+If you expect a new app to capture millions of rows of data, you can start by simultaneously adding data to a regular data source and a Big Table.
 With this approach, all your data can be found in the Big Table, and you can perform regular maintenance on your primary data source by removing data as needed.

 Forms will automatically add the submitted data to a new row in the selected data source.
-Forms don’t require an Add Row action on submission unless you need to capture an additional row of data in one of your tables.
+Forms don’t need an Add Row action on submission unless you need to capture an additional row of data in one of your tables.

-Was this helpful?
+Was this article helpful?